-As a school we expect to teach high standards of behaviour which will allow learning to take place.

-We aim to work proactively to create positive classrooms and good relationships with pupils.

-When we fail with these we have a range of defusing strategies agreed between teachers and use the least intrusive strategy first.
+As a school we expect high standards of behaviour which will allow learning to take place.
+We aim to work proactively and purposefully to create positive classrooms and good relationships with pupils.
+When expectations are not met, we have a range of de-escalating strategies agreed between teachers, who will use the least intrusive approach initially in an effort to reframe any negative behaviour.
 Reminders and sanctions fall into the following category:

-Note: that all sanctions aim to avoid shaming pupils (and therefore names should never be written on the board to record poor behaviours, nor public reprimands given.)
+Note: all sanctions aim to avoid shaming pupils (and therefore names should not be written on the board to record poor behaviours, nor public reprimands intentionally given)